 Look up the people listed on this page; most are still active regarding nonprofit organizations.
 The people and organizations listed on this page all deserve a pat on the back for their early vision and support.

 What about online volunteering/virtual volunteering?
+When did it actually start?
 Certainly the Internet itself, particularly USENET, could be categorized as a form of online volunteering -- users helping users.
 But the earliest example I have been able to find of formal online volunteering, where volunteers were mobilized specifically to contribute to a specific not-for-profit project meant to help others (other people, the environment, animals, etc.) via their home, work or school computer, is Project Gutenberg, which began in the 1970s and which mobilized online volunteers to create electronic versions of public domain books.
-More about the history of online volunteering/virtual volunteering is detailed on this page on Wikipedia regarding online volunteering.
+More about the history of online volunteering/virtual volunteering is detailed on the Virtual Volunteering Wiki.

-Also see this terrific early article about nonprofits and the Internet from 1996 is this article by Putnam Barber.
+Also see this terrific early article about nonprofits and the Internet from 1996.

 And where do I, Jayne Cravens, fit in to all this?
 My experience with the Internet started with a colleague printing out Munn Heydorn's guide in 1994 and giving it to me and suggesting I explore some of the resources recommended, as she was too busy to do such.
 Somehow, soc.org.nonprofit jumped out at me most, and I joined as soon as I could figure out how to do so, some time in 1994.
 The World Wide Web seemed so boring to me then -- it was just online brochures -- whereas USENET was interactive, and its newsgroups felt like communities.
 I soon became involved helping to maintain the nonprofit FAQs sometime in 1994.